· Updated

 If you have a Davis AirLink sensor, your station measures the same thing: the concentration of particulate matter in the air.
 But there are two different ways to translate that raw measurement into an air quality index: the US EPA AQI and the European EAQI.

 They use the same data but present it very differently, which causes confusion.
-This guide explains the difference and how to choose which one to display on your weather site.
+This guide explains the difference, shows how the same reading maps onto both scales, and helps you choose which one to display on your weather site.

 |---|---|---|---|